Rectus/openxr-steamvr-passthrough/readme.md

 - Varjo XR headsets - Unknown
 - Windows Mixed Reality headsets - Unsupported, no passthrough support in driver
 - Oculus/Meta headsets - Unsupported, no passthrough support in driver
+- PSVR2 - Unsupported, no passthrough support in driver

 The SteamVR settings UI will misconfigure the original HTC Vive camera if the frame rate is not set the right way.
 To correctly set it, click the right end of the slider instead of dragging it.
 The USB drivers may need to be reset if the camera is incorrectly configured.